skjo0c/epl/README.md

 This is an assingment program that lists the EPL table with the data from [onefootball repo](https://github.com/openfootball/football.json).
-The repo is created from base and only consists follwoing libraries: react, webpack, babel.
+The repo is created from base and only consists follwoing libraries: react, redux, saga, reselect, webpack and babel.

 ## Setup